Scheming-Lion/Scheming-Lion/server/database/README.md

 Developed by Adam B., Will B., Justin P., and Oleg Y.

 ## Technology
 This MySQL database was created with the help of Sequelize and hosted on Azure with maintenance services by CloudDB.
-The team chose a MySQL database because they see relational data as being key to future product features.
+The team chose a MySQL database because we see relational data as being key to future product features.

 ## Database Design
 The database is sorted into six different tables for each of the data types: